spesml/spesml.github.io/3_Plugin/09_technical_viewpoint.md

 # ![Technical Viewpoint](/images/technical_viewpoint/TechnicalViewpoint.png){:height="30px" width="30px"}{:class="img-responsive"}SpesML Plugin - Technical Viewpoint

 ## Overview
-The technical view, as instance of the technical viewpoint, is the last step on the way to platform-specific models.
-Here, technical elements represent the system finally for specific platforms while logical components of platform-independent models of the [logical view](/plugin/logical_viewpoint.html) can be mapped to software elements deployed on execution units of these specific platforms.
-This is needed to be able to generate code out of the models and enable further system engineering activities including software element ("task") optimization/scheduling.
+The technical view, as an instance of the technical viewpoint, is the last step on the way to platform-specific models.
+Here, technical elements finally represent the system for specific platforms while logical components of platform-independent models of the [logical view](/plugin/logical_viewpoint.html) can be mapped to software elements deployed on execution units of these specific platforms.
+This is needed to generate code out of the models and enable further system engineering activities including software element ("task") optimization and scheduling.

 For a better understanding of the concept of the technical viewpoint, please have a look at the respective [theoretical concept documentation](/concepts/modeling_framework/technical_viewpoint.html).
-The [specific well-formedness rules for the technical viewpoint](/concepts/modeling_framework/technical_viewpoint.html#well-formedness-rules-specific-for-the-technical-viewpoint) are integrated into the SpesML plugin via MagicDraw Validation Rules, like all other well-formedness rules within the SpesML project.
+The [specific well-formedness rules for the technical viewpoint](/concepts/modeling_framework/technical_viewpoint.html#well-formedness-rules-specific-for-the-technical-viewpoint) are integrated into the SpesML plugin via MagicDraw Validation Rules, like all other well-formedness rules within the SpesML project, and will not be elaborated further in this section.
-In the following, we will explain the realization/implementation of the technical viewpoint within our SpesML plugin.
+In the following, we will explain the implementation of the technical viewpoint within our SpesML plugin.

 ## Method
 Within the technical view it is possible to models technical architectures.
 Technical architectures can be composed of various component types to represent the technical specifications of a system (see the concept in [Figure 1](#figureConcept)).
 Logical components of the [logical view](/plugin/logical_viewpoint.html) can then be mapped onto these technical components.
 A technical architecture can not only represent mechanical, electrical/electronic, or mechatronic elements (or any generic technical element) but also a software execution subsystem.
 A software execution subsystem is a model of the pure software part of the system including its execution elements.
 It contains a software element architecture with software elements onto which the software-relevant logical components of the [logical view](/plugin/logical_viewpoint.html) are mapped.
 Furthermore, it contains an execution platform consisting of execution units like ECUs and communication elements like buses.
 An allocation of software elements to execution units realizes the deployment.